Icesito68/Port-Windows-11-Poco-X3-pro/guide/English/1-partition-en.md

 ## Notes:
 > **Warning** if you delete any partitions via diskpart later on or now windows will send a ufs command that gets misinterpreted which erase all your ufs
+- All your data will be erased!
+Backup now if needed.
 - These commands have been tested.
 - Ignore `udevadm` warnings
 - Do not run the same command twice